accountrev/BetterSaveinstance/README.md

 - Option SaveCompilationErrors
   - View docs for more info
   - Default: true
+- Option Crashlog
 - Support for properties which cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump)
   - Works by converting them to attributes
   - Enabled with the option SaveAsAttributes
+- Support for saving properties of instances with a NotCreatableFix
+  - Works by converting them to attributes
+  - Enabled with the option SavePropsAsAttributesForNotCreatableFixes
 - Better default executors for many options
 - Support for custom modes
   - Allows for providing a table of service names for the mode option
   - Works the same as optimized mode, but allows for the changing that hardcoded table.
 - More small changes and fixes
    - Option IsolateLocalPlayerCharacter now isolates as a model instead of a folder. (fixes some rendering issues)
-   - NilInstancesFixes for Dragger and AdvancedDragger, as they prevent the file from opening
+   - NotCreatableFixes for Dragger and AdvancedDragger, as they prevent the file from opening
 # Universal Syn Save Instance

 Or shortly USSI, a project aimed at resurrecting saveinstance function from Synapse X.<br />